INK-USC/USC-DS-RelationExtraction/README.md

 We have included compilied binaries.
 If you need to re-compile `retype.cpp` under your own g++ environment
 ```
-$ cd CoType/code/Model/retype; make
+$ cd code/Model/retype; make
 ```

 ### Default Run
-Run CoType for the task of *Relation Extraction* on the Wiki-KBP dataset
+As an example, we show how to run CoType on the Wiki-KBP dataset

 Start the Stanford corenlp server for the python wrapper.
 ```